themosis/mailjet-driver/README.md

 ### Set the service provider

 By default, your application has the `Illuminate\Mail\MailServiceProvicer` defined inside the `config/app.php` file.
-In order to enable the `mailjet` driver, you need to replace the default service provicer by the one provided by this package, the `Themosis\MailJet\MailServiceProvider` like so:
+In order to enable the `mailjet` driver, you need to replace the default service provider by the one provided by this package, the `Themosis\MailJet\MailServiceProvider` like so:

 ```php
 return [